-The effects of alcohol on men can be seen on a Friday or Saturday might in many city centres across the UK – and the rest of the world.
+The effects of alcohol on men can be seen on a Friday or Saturday night in many city centers across the UK – and the rest of the world.
 But there are deeper effects of alcohol on men than that.
-Chemically, alcohol is a colourless chemical that can be made from almost anything that has sugar in it.
+Chemically, alcohol is a colorless chemical that can be made from almost anything that has sugar in it.
 It is classified as a depressant as it slows down brain activity.
 That’s another way of saying that alcohol slows a person’s response time, leaving them uncoordinated to making poor decisions while also having slower reflexes.

 The main psychoactive ingredient in alcoholic beverages is ethanol – a substance that gets one drunk once it is excessively taken into the body system.
-Let’s take a look at the effects of alcohol on men approaching 50.
+Let’s take a look at the effects on the man approaching 50.
 See it as part of a healthier lifestyle.
 If you have been drinking too much then a cleanse such as the Forever Living C9 might help you.